 • const uint32_t values[]: An array you can’t change.

-that gives them extra complexity.
+• Pointer parameters are just values which happen to be memory addresses but that gives them extra complexity.
 I tend to avoid these because they can be null which requires extra error processing.

 • char* value: An address which you can both change directly and change what it points to.